XpiritBV/gh-sample-ext-csharp/README.md

 ### Publishing a Release of the Extension
-A draft release can be published by simply editing the release and switching it from draft to published.
+A draft release in the repo can be published by editing the release and switching it from draft to published.

 That can be done using the GitHub CLI.
 For example: